Do You Know Where You Are Going With Your Business?

 A few things seemed to contribute to a less than pleasant or easy trip for LRRH.
 One is that she repeatedly forgot where she was going, left the path, talked to strangers, did many things that were not ‘toward the goal’.
 She took her eye off the ball, lost focus.
 It seemed pleasant to smell and pick the flowers and to respond, to any who might ask, that she was ‘doing it for Grandma’, so who could argue.
 Two temptations here.
 One is how pleasant it can feel to get off the path and the other is how we justify what we know deep within and without any doubt, is just an excuse not to do the right thing(s); stay the path.

 She advises us, in the Broadway rendition, “don’t place your trust in a cape and a hood.
 They won’t protect you the way that they should.”
 Great noticing here.
 Being cute and looking lovely are not protection against what is real and can cause us to forget where we are going.
-Faking it by covering things up is a strategy that she tells us didn’t work for her.
+Faking it by covering things up is a strategy that didn’t work for her.
 Can it work for us?
 Not naming the elephant in the room, holding on to what needs to be released, having ‘hope’ as the primary pillar of strategy, hmmmm?
 Are we somehow immune from the wolf?
 Our now enlightened LRRH Executive would uncover and point, without apology, back to the path (the plan).

 Oh, and let us not cloak a flawed destination, the one that looks like Grandma’s but isn’t.
 Wrong house, wrong path, wolf ready.
 Answering the question, “where are we going?” is a fundamental start to a success journey.
 Little Red and others, have some wisdom to help us journey to our next level of success.